 About Rivipansel (GMI-1070)

-Rivipansel has received Orphan Drug status and Fast Track status from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with sickle cell disease, if the treatment is found to be effective and approved by the regulatory agency.
-GMI-1070 has not been approved for use by any health authority anywhere in the world.
+In addition to the Phase 3 program being conducted under Special Protocol Assessment, rivipansel has received Orphan Drug status and Fast Track status from the FDA, which may lead to speedier delivery to people living with sickle cell disease if the treatment is found to be effective and approved by the regulatory agency.
+Rivipansel has not been approved for use by any health authority anywhere in the world.